Updated on by Daniel Twigg

 Breaking requested data into multiple API responses gives you a fail-safe method to ensure your API is controlled.

-- Paging breaks down the number of records into set chunks (say 200 at a time), it allows you to receive, and send, records in batches (inside arrays) rather than one by one.
+- Paging breaks down the number of records into set chunks (say 200 at a time).
+This allows you to receive, and send, records in batches (inside arrays) rather than one by one.

 - For example:

-- Both the requesting and receiving systems are set up with paging of 200 records.
+- Both the requesting and receiving systems are set up with a paging of 200 records.

-- GETing 20,000 email records would use 100 tasks and POSTing them directly into another system (with paging setup) would use another 100 tasks.
+- GET-ting 20,000 email records would use 100 tasks and POST-ing them directly into another system.
+With a paging setup, it would use another 100 tasks.